xwen99/xwen99.github.io/_pages/projects.md

 * ECCV 2020 Workshop VIPriors Image Classification Challenge (June 2020 – July 2020)
   * We present a novel two-phase pipeline that leverages self-supervised learning and knowledge distillation to improve the generalization ability of CNN models for image classification under the data-deficient setting.
-  * Together with other tricks, we won 2nd place in the VIPriors image classification challenge.
-Our co-authored paper Distilling Visual Priors from Self-Supervised Learning has been accepted by ECCV 2020 Workshop VIPriors. \[[Paper](https://arxiv.org/abs/2008.00261)\]
+  * Together with other tricks, we won 2nd place in the VIPriors image classification challenge with only two ensembled models.
+Our co-authored paper *Distilling Visual Priors from Self-Supervised Learning* has been accepted by ECCV 2020 Workshop VIPriors. \[[Paper](https://arxiv.org/abs/2008.00261)\]

 * Video Copy Detection Track of 2019 CCF Big Data & Computing Intelligence Contest (Oct.
 2019 – Nov.
 2019)
   * Propose chamfer similarity for NDVR and perform frame-level video matching with maximum flow algorithm.